Legal status of Germany: Surrender of the Wehrmacht

 State authority was from then on carried out by the Allied Control Council until its de facto suspension in 1948.
 All pre-war international treaties to which the Reich had been a party were renounced for Germany, save those for which continuation agreements were negotiated.
 International legitimation resulted from Allied occupational supremacy, and neutral countries were invited to recognise the Allied Control Council as the sole sovereign authority in Germany.
 Nevertheless, German nationality continued to be recognised, and Germany as a national entity continued to exist.
-By virtue of the legitimacy asserted in the Berlin Declaration, the Allied Powers at the Potsdam Conference assigned the eastern territories of the former German Reich to Polish and Soviet administration; pending a final peace settlement.
-The remaining German territory was divided into four occupational zones, which along with the joint control of Berlin, which together constituted post-war 'Germany as a whole', and were subject to the administration of an Allied Command (Alliierte Kommandantur), which in turn was subordinate to the Allied Control Council.
+By virtue of the legitimacy asserted in the Berlin Declaration, the Allied Powers at the Potsdam Conference assigned the eastern territories of the former German Reich to Polish and Soviet administration pending a final peace settlement.
+The remaining German territory was divided into four occupational zones, alongside the joint control of Berlin, which together constituted post-war 'Germany as a whole'.
+These were subject to the administration of an Allied Command (Alliierte Kommandantur), which in turn was subordinate to the Allied Control Council.
 The Polish-German border, pending exact delimitation at an eventual peace conference, was set at the Oder-Neisse line; all territories east of this became integral parts of Poland, and hence were excluded from 'Germany as a whole'.

 "For occupational purposes, Germany will be divided into three zones, within her borders of December 31st 1937, to each of which one of the three powers will be assigned, as well as a special zone for Berlin, which is governed by the joint occupation of the three powers" (London Protocol of December 12th, 1944; extension to France did not take place until the Yalta Conference in February 1945.)

 Meanwhile, the reconstruction of German civil public administration commenced.
 Municipal administrations (Gemeinden) had continued operating in most areas, and by 1946 local elections took place in all occupational zones.
 Moreover, Germany had long been a federal nation, and from the first days of the occupation, provisional governments were appointed for the federated states; Fritz Schäffer was appointed Minister-President of Bavaria by the Americans on 28 May, less than three weeks after capitulation.
 Beginning in 1946, elections to constituent assemblies were held for the newly-redrawn federal states, which allowed for state constitutions to be ratified and parliamentary democracy to begin anew in Germany, paving the way for the constitution of a democratic federal government.